 - 1. The Council shall appoint a City Manager by a majority vote who by virtue of his or her position as City Manager shall be an officer of the City and who shall have the powers and shall perform the duties in this Charter provided.
-No member of the Council shall receive such appointment during the term for which he or she shall have been elected, nor within 1 year after the expiration of his or her city.
-Manager shall he chosen on the heair of his or her expective. - 2.
+No member of the Council shall receive such appointment during the term for which he or she shall have been elected, nor within 1 year after the expiration of his or her term. - 2.
 The City Manager shall be chosen on the basis of his or her executive and administrative qualifications.
 The City Manager shall be paid a salary commensurate with his or her responsibilities as Chief Administrative Officer of the City as set by resolution of the Council. - 3.
 The Council shall appoint the City Manager for an indefinite term and may remove him or her in accordance with the procedures set forth in section 3.020.